Smaug123/WoofWare.WeakHashTable/README.md

 > A single-module library with a hashtable that keeps a weak pointer to each key's data and uses a finalizer to detect when the data is no longer referenced (by any non-weak pointers).

+# Status

+I haven't thought very hard about this port; all the original tests have been ported and pass, but this library has seen no prod use, and for all I know is completely useless on .NET.
+Caveat emptor.

 # Licence

 This is a derivative work of [core_kernel](https://github.com/janestreet/core_kernel/tree/774a6821b14cbcdcde02cbbca1984ea32bf06184), used under the MIT licence.